-What would I get out of a FYS?
+What would I get out of a First-Year Seminar?

-- Taking a FYS will enable you to explore an unfamiliar area that intrigues you or delve into a topic related to your academic interests.
+- Taking a First-Year Seminar will enable you to explore an unfamiliar area that intrigues you or delve into a topic related to your academic interests.

-- FYS are designed to help you develop university-level skills in critical thinking and writing that you will use at KU and in your professional career.
+- First-Year Seminars are designed to help you develop university-level skills in critical thinking and writing that you will use at KU and throughout your professional career.

-- All FYS have fewer than 20 students.
-You will have the opportunity to get to know other students in your class and your professor.
+- All First-Year Seminars have fewer than 20 students.
+You will get to know other students in your class and your professor.

-- FYS have fewer than 20 students and involve active learning, discussion, and engagement with peers in your class.
+- First-Year Seminars involve active learning, discussion, and engagement with peers in your class.

-- FYS courses will provide you with hands-on experiential learning opportunities, such as field trips, laboratory research, service projects, or attending artistic performances or exhibits.
+- First-Year Seminars provide hands-on experiential learning opportunities, such as field trips, laboratory research, service projects, or attending artistic performances or exhibits.

-- There are interesting opportunities for students and faculty to collaborate across FYS courses and to look at important questions from a variety of approaches.
+- There are interesting opportunities for students and faculty to collaborate across First-Year Seminars to look at important questions from a variety of approaches.

 What if I don’t know anything about the topic?

-The only prerequisite to enroll in a FYS is freshman status.
+- The only prerequisite to enroll in a First-Year Seminar is freshman status.
 Prior knowledge of the subject matter is not expected.